learn-co-curriculum/cssi-3-javascript-warmup/README.md

 1. Modify your `receipt` function in the following ways:
   * Take an additional argument, tip, to specify the percentage of tip to leave.
 For example, `receipt(20, 10)` should return 23.8.
   * Replace the subtotal argument with an array called costsPerItem, which is an array containing the prices for each item ordered in the meal.
-Compute the subtotal from the costsPerItem array and calculate the total cost with tax and tip.
-For example, `receipt([10, 9, 25], 20)` should return 56.76.
+    * Compute the subtotal from the costsPerItem array and calculate the total cost with tax and tip.
+    * Round to the nearest cent.
+    * For example, `receipt([10, 9, 25], 20)` should return 56.76.
 2. Write a function called `splitTheBill` that:
   * Takes 2 arguments, the total cost (i.e. with tax and tip included), and an array of string names (e.g. `["Victoria", "Jessie", "Joseph"]`)
   * For each person, logs to the console the amount that they owe in the form of "[name] owes $[money]"